We couldn't do this, without them.

 We have two very well trained border collies to help with gathering.
 I do not know what we would do without Maggie & Jake.
 Jake is now getting up in years and Maggie recently turned six!
 Maggie is full of high energy and a desire to please, just like her mom Copper!
 Introducing the herders to the guardians was a challenge in the beginning.
 We will be putting forth some effort on introducing the new guard dogs to the border collies to make sure they understand the difference between dogs on our team and dogs that don't belong.

 We've added another helper!!

-Jake is a five year old Border Collie we just acquired to help Copper with her gathering.
+Jake is here to help Copper with her gathering.
 Sometimes, especially with cattle, one dog can encounter a mama that just doesn't want to budge!
 With two working together, they are all the motivation a contrary animal needs.
 So far, so very very good.

 This is the kind of energy and enthusiasm you want to see in your working dogs!

 A well trained border collie makes a days work much easier.